AlexSaeChao/taskmaster/README.md

 ### Feature Tasks for 2023/08/28

+- **App Introduced to the Google Play Store**
+    - App was introduced to the Google Play Store!
+    - ScreenShot captured to show app is still under review.

 - **Tasks are owned by Teams**
     - Create a new entity in the schema for Teams, with properties: String name, List<Task> tasks.
     - Update Task schema to be the many side, owned by teams.